 - Cut well below the affected area.

-To improve air circulation and light penetration:
+To promote air circulation and light penetration:

 - Remove branches that cross or touch, as they may hinder each other's growth.